Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 difference is that the browsers are launched in a special mode called *Heightened Privileges*, which allows websites to do things that are not commonly permitted (as doing XSS_, or filling file upload inputs and pretty useful stuff for Selenium).
-By using this browser modes, Selenium Core is able to directly open the AUT and read/interact with its content without having to pass the whole AUT through the Selenium-RC server.
+By using these browser modes, Selenium Core is able to directly open the AUT and read/interact with its content without having to pass the whole AUT through the Selenium-RC server.